hallpaz/3dsystems21/docs/assignment6.md

 **The goals of this practice are the following:**

 -   Get more familiarization with camera representations
+-   Discover new APIs in PyTorch3D to work with rigid transforms
 -   Use the power of neural networks and gradient descent to solve a classic optimization problem
 -